 For high-risk breeds like Great Danes, many vets will even suggest a preventative stomach-stitching procedure called “gastropexy” to help minimize the risk of severe GDV.
 It’s often performed at the same time as your dog’s spaying/neutering surgery.

-Hip Dysplasia: Hip Dysplasia is a genetic condition where the thigh bone doesn’t fit properly into the hip joint, causing pain and lameness.
+Hip Dysplasia is a genetic condition where the thigh bone doesn’t fit properly into the hip joint, causing pain and lameness.
 An X-ray screening is the best way to diagnose the condition.Treating hip dysplasia can be quite expensive, especially when medication and supplements aren’t enough.
 Certain dysplasia surgeries cost as much as $3,500 per hip.

-Dilated Cardiomyopathy (DCM): It’s often said that Great Danes have big hearts — a sentiment that’s best taken literally as well as figuratively.
+It’s often said that Great Danes have big hearts — a sentiment that’s best taken literally as well as figuratively.
 With this progressive disease, the heart muscle gradually stretches and becomes weak, slowly losing the ability to pump blood efficiently.
 While genetic factors do play a big role in Great Danes’ propensity for developing DCM, nutrition can also have an impact.
 Regular vet visits are helpful in picking up early changes (such as a heart murmur) that may indicate whether further testing — or even a visit to a veterinary cardiologist — is warranted.
 Watching your pup for signs of cough, weakness, lethargy, or exercise intolerance may also indicate a heart issue.

 Various prescription medications can help manage the condition, but DCM is the most common cause of fatal heart failure in Great Danes, as well as several other large-breed dogs.

-Bone Cancer: Sometimes known as osteosarcoma, this is the most common type of bone tumor in dogs.
+Sometimes known as osteosarcoma, this is the most common type of bone tumor in dogs.
 It’s usually found in middle-aged or elderly dogs.
 However, due to their size, Great Danes can develop this condition when they’re young.
 The first sign of bone cancer is lameness, but your furry friend will need an X-ray to confirm that this lameness is due to cancer.
 Osteosarcoma is usually treated aggressively, with the amputation of the limb and chemotherapy

 “Admittedly, Great Danes are one of my favorite breeds.
-They have the loveliest personalities and are incredibly fun to work with,” says veterinarian Dr. Kirsten Ronngren DVM MRCVS.
+They have the loveliest personalities and are incredibly fun to work with,” says veterinarian Dr. Kirsten Ronngren, DVM, MRCVS.

 “We adore these gentle giants and want them around as long as possible.
-Great Danes have some extremely serious conditions they are prone to, so I encourage owners to become familiar with signs of issues like bloat (GDV), heart disease, and lameness or limping so that if a problem does arise they know when to seek care.”
+Great Danes have some extremely serious conditions they are prone to, so I encourage owners to become familiar with signs of issues like bloat (GDV), heart disease, and lameness or limping so that if a problem does arise, they know when to seek care.”

-Great Dane Colors and Variants
+Great Dane colors

-The gentle giant of the canine world, the Great Dane is actually a mix of three other breeds: the Mastiff, the Greyhound, and the Irish Wolfhound.
+The gentle giant of the canine world, the Great Dane, is actually a mix of three other breeds: the Mastiff, the Greyhound, and the Irish Wolfhound.

 The breed standard colors for the Great Dane are: